Verbal Communication Skills: Examples & How To Improve Them

 Questioning can be a great way to obtain clarification, test one's understanding of something or reach out for support.
 However, it's also a useful tool when attempting to convey interest, initiate a conversation or entice others to join a conversation.
 There are two primary types of questions:

-- Closed questions: Closed questions, on the other hand, only require a simple answer.
-These responses are typically only a few words and allow the person asking them to maintain control of the conversation.
+Closed questions: Closed questions, on the other hand, only require a simple answer.
+These responses are typically only a few words and allow the person to ask them to maintain control of the conversation.
 Therefore, these types of questions are typically avoided when attempting to encourage verbal communication.
-An example of a closed question would be, "Did you finish the assignment?"
+An example of a closed question would be "Did you finish the assignment?"

 3. Check for clarification